 Del.
-Kelly Fowler’s newly-introduced bill calls for the district candidates for city council and school board seats to only be voted on by district residents.
+Kelly Fowler’s bill calls for the district candidates for city council and school board seats to only be voted on by district residents.

 Currently, all registered voters can vote on all candidates, even if they don’t live in the district.
 For more than 50 years, all voters have been able to vote for all 11 council members, even though seven of them represent specific districts.

 Fowler claims the current system disenfranchises voters.

 We are currently awaiting a federal judge’s ruling on the legality of system.
 That case was originally filed 2017 by Virginia Beach residents Latasha Holloway and Georgia Allen, who said the current system in place violates the Voting Rights Act of 1965 as it “has the effect of diluting or minimizing ‘minority voting strength’ and was adopted to “promote racially discriminatory objectives.”